Friday, June 27, 2025

 “I am not in favor of banning any film—be it a right-wing film or a propaganda film.
 Let people decide.
 People have the right to choose.
 Unless it’s about pornography or child abuse, why ban a film?”

-According to Raj, the growing trend of film censorship and targeted bans threatens not only creative freedom but also the very foundation of democratic discourse in a diverse society like India.
+According to Raj, the growing trend of film censorship and targeted bans threatens not only creative freedom but also the very foundation of democratic discourse in a diverse like India.

 Deepika Padukone and Shah Rukh Khan Controversies Resurface